henryl74/3d-artist-personal-website/README.md

 - I tested this page in different web browsers such as: Chrome, Firefox, Safari on desktop and mobile phones respectively.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar.
-- I confirmed that the navigation, header, home, profile, gallery, and contact text are all rideable and easy to understand.
+- I confirmed that the navigation, header, home, profile, gallery, and contact text are all readable and easy to understand.
 - I confirmed that the form works.
 It requires entries in every field (excluding the message), will only accept an email in the email field, and the submit button works.

 ### Google Chrome Browser